You are here

 My last comments are a plea to anyone struggling with mental illness.
 First, you’re not alone.
 There are many out here who live with mental illness.
 I don’t seek to diminish your fight, but rather let you know that you’re in good company and that we’re on your side.
 Second, remember that if you’re struggling with a mental illness, it affects many people.
 It may not be something that you can just deal with or bury.
 If you care about those around you, then you need to do what you can to help them, including helping yourself.
 Third and finally, living with mental illness can be an ongoing issue.
 Don’t be discouraged if you fall off the wagon from time to time.
 It’s part of the healing process, and everytime you get back up, it gets easier.
 You got this.

-Josh is a cognitive scientist, acting as the Research and Evaluation Lead at mindyourmind.
-He enjoys playing games, recording music, cooking big meals, and bugging his cat Sim.
+Josh is a cognitive scientist and enjoys playing games, recording music, cooking big meals, and bugging his cat Sim.

 This is a place to see shared stories and experiences submitted by young people.
 It represents the truth of the people who submitted their stories.